toyosi12/laravel-interswitch/README.md

 The values could be 'WEBPAY', 'PAYDIRECT' or 'COLLEGEPAY'.
 'WEBPAY' is the default.

 ## Split Payment
 With split payment, you can divide money recieved on your site into multiple accounts.
 This is only available on COLLEGEPAY.
-Split implements uses XML which I have handled in the package.
+Split implementation uses XML which I have handled in the package.
 You can setup split payments in two easy steps:
 ### 1. Enable split payments in .env like so:
 ```php
  INTERSWITCH_SPLIT=true